tarifkhashaneh/need-gap/README.md

 ## Project features

- - Pin on the map to notice a a need:
+ - Pin on the map to notice a Events at cultural centers:
 Where the contrbuter of the need can put a pin on the map for the place with there with name, description, and phone number.

  - Search on map